sebapersson/PEtabTraining.jl/README.md

 directly to a `PEtabODEProblem` to obtain modified training objectives (e.g. multiple shooting objective) with a single line of code.

-Currently, three training strategies are implemented:
+Currently, two training strategies are implemented:

 - **Curriculum learning**: strategy where problem difficulty is progressively increased across curriculum stages.
 For dynamic models, this is typically done by gradually